verybadcat/CSharpMath/README.md

 ```

 ## What about rendering to an image instead of displaying in a view?
-Warning: There are still some rough edges on image rendering to be resolved.
-[You can view the latest progress here.](https://github.com/verybadcat/CSharpMath/tree/master/CSharpMath.Rendering.Tests/Display)
+Warning: There are still some rough edges on image rendering to be resolved, such as [this](CSharpMath.Rendering.Tests/Display/AccentOverF.png) and [this](CSharpMath.Rendering.Tests/Text/WideDisplayMaths.png).
+However, it is already usable for the majority of cases.

 For SkiaSharp:
 ```cs